Southampton City Centre

 Southampton City Centre is the commercial and organisational centre of the City of Southampton, and the transport hub of the city.
-Because Southampton is on the South Coast of England, the city centre is not at the geometric centre of the city, but at the southern extremity.

 The traditional heart of the city is the High Street, which runs from the Town Quay to the Bargate, which was once the northern gateway to the walled city.
 As the city grew, this primary commercial area spread to the north of the Bargate, into Above Bar Street.
 Subsequent reclamation of land from Southampton Water to the west of the High Street meant further expansion in that direction, forming an area now known as West Quay and dominated by the modern Westquay shopping centre.
 When it opened, Westquay was the largest city-centre shopping centre in Europe, with around 100 shops.

 The area is bounded in the north by the Southampton Central Parks.

 Culture

 There are several museums in the city centre, especially around the "Old Town" area.
 The museums include the Tudor House Museum, Medieval Merchant's House, God's House Tower, Solent Sky and the Maritime Museum.